Chinchillas have a unique need.

 - Lime Tree

-The rest of this post is designed to talk about this topic more in-depth and answer some frequently asked questions new chinchilla owners often have when it comes to providing safe wood for your chinchilla to chew and to use inside of the cage.
+The rest of this post will cover this topic more in-depth and answer some frequently asked questions new chinchilla owners often have when it comes to providing safe wood for your chinchilla to chew and to use inside of the cage.

-Lastly, I will have a section in this post designed to teach you how to prepare wood for your chinchilla to chew on if you are an individual who prefers not to purchase the wood online or from a local pet store.
+Lastly, I will have a section in this post designed to teach you how to prepare wood for your chinchilla to chew on if you prefer not to purchase the wood online or from a local pet store.